This website uses cookies by default. Find out more on our Information about Cookies page.

-An Occupational Therapist must recommend the work.
+An occupational therapist must recommend the work.

-Based on an Occupational Therapist's report, we determine:
+Based on an occupational therapist's report, we determine:

 It is available to:

-The OT may recommend adaptions including:
+The occupational therapist may recommend adaptions including:

-Your Occupational Therapist will look at your circumstances and recommend the work needed.
+Your occupational therapist will look at your circumstances and recommend the work needed.

 You may get up to £35,000.
 The size of the grant will depend on the cost of the work required and your financial circumstances.